Skip to main content

 Cost controls #

-AI Concierge is priced as a flat percentage of your HR Core fee (see Pricing & Plans).
+AI Concierge is priced as a flat percentage of your HR Core fee (see HomeRunner Add-on Pricing).
 You don’t pay per query.

 The cost layer that can vary is the underlying language model, and we manage that for you by default.